Facebook Pixel

 Regular-Season Grade: 99.5 (A+)

 The Denver Broncos’ offensive line was one of the driving forces behind their success in 2024.
 Very little was expected of the offense this season.
-Normally, when an offense outperforms expectations, it is either the quarterback playing exceptionally well or the offensive line.
+Normally, when an offense outperforms expectations, it’s either the quarterback playing exceptionally well or the offensive line.

-Bo Nix has certainly performed well, ranking inside the top 20 of our QB+ rankings this season, but this offensive line’s brilliant performances have helped make life easier.
+Bo Nix has certainly performed well, ranking inside the top 20 of our QB+ rankings this season, but this OL’s brilliant performances helped make life easier.
 Their pressure rate (28.3%) and sack (4.0%) numbers are excellent across the board, despite Nix averaging the fifth-highest time to throw (3.03 seconds).

 The Broncos rank top of ESPN’s PBWR and RBWR and have plenty of individual players inside the top 10 of their categories.
 Mike McGlinchey and Garett Bolles are both inside the top seven for OTs in PBWR.
 Meanwhile, Luke Wattenberg, Quinn Meinerz, and Ben Powers are all in the top five for PBWR on the interior, with Powers also atop the RBWR for iOL.